Venus In Scorpio Is That Bitch

-As we inch closer to cuffing season, we've got our eyes dead set on the movements of Venus, the Planet of Love and Affection — it might just shed some light onto how our winter relationships will go this year.
-And on September 10, Venus will move from its cozy spot in Libra to passionate, loyal Scorpio, which means things are about to get a little... heated.
+As we inch closer to cuffing season, we've got our eyes dead set on the movements of Venus, the Planet of Love and Affection — it might just shed some light onto how our summer relationships will go this year.
+And on 10th September, Venus will move from its cozy spot in Libra to passionate, loyal Scorpio, which means things are about to get a little... heated.

 Advertisement